-- The AlzeCure Foundation is formed in the fall in a collaborative effort between a group of prominent AstraZeneca researchers, Alzheimerfonden and Professor Bengt Winblad at Karolinska Institutet. - The purpose of the organization is to develop new drugs and diagnostics for Alzheimer's and related diseases.
+- The AlzeCure Foundation is formed in the fall in a collaborative effort between a group of prominent former AstraZeneca researchers, Alzheimerfonden and Professor Bengt Winblad at Karolinska Institutet. - The purpose of the organization is to develop new drugs and diagnostics for Alzheimer's and related diseases.
 When AstraZeneca closed its Alzheimer research operations in Södertälje, a strong need was noted to retain and further develop the important pharmaceutical research in the field of Alzheimer's in the region and in Sweden as a whole. - A team of senior specialists in complementary fields of pharmaceutical research forms the scientific group that is the core of AlzeCure's operations.

-- NeuroRestore is the first project when the Foundation initiates research and development at Novum, Karolinska Institutet in Huddinge, which becomes the natural hub for the operation. - The project portfolio is developed and expanded in part through grants and funding from international grant programs such as the Alzheimer Drug Discovery Foundation and national funding sources such as Vinnova, Swedish Brainpower, Swelife, and Alzheimerfonden.
+- NeuroRestore is the first project when the Foundation initiates research and development at Novum, Karolinska Institutet in Huddinge, which becomes the natural hub for the operation. - The project portfolio is developed and expanded in part through grants and funding from international grant programs such as the Alzheimer Drug Discovery Foundation and national funding sources such as Vinnova, Swedish Brainpower, Swelife, and Alzheimerfonden - AlzeCure Pharma is founded in 2016 because its main drug candidates are considered to have great commercial potential. - Johan Sandin is appointed CEO for AlzeCure Pharma in February. - In June 2017, the company completes its first financing round to raise SEK 70 million before issue expenses.